 Courts are also better placed to issue urgent relief in the form of injunctions and temporary restraining orders (for example, to stop domestic abuse or freezing assets).
-That’s why litigation remains an essential part of any dispute resolution toolkit.
+That’s why court litigation remains an essential part of any dispute resolution toolkit.

 As a term, litigation often describes family court proceedings initiated by one party who needs a legal right or responsibility determined, enforced or protected.
 There are many reasons to turn to litigation.
-You might need to litigate if you and your ex-partner have polar views on what is the right solution, or if they are obstructing negotiations, or refusing to disclose relevant information.
+You might need to litigate if you and your ex-partner have polar views on what is the right solution or if they are obstructing negotiations or refusing to disclose relevant information.

 Read more about court litigation, the costs involved and how to get things started in the FAQs below.
-Or contact us if you have any further questions

 How we can help